-The State has verified that each provider with each noncompliance reported by the State in FFY 2020 under this indicator: (1) is correctly implementing the specific regulatory requirements; and (2) has initiated services for each child, although late, unless the child is no longer within the jurisdiction of the EIS program, consistent with OSEP Memorandum 09-02, dated October 17, 2008 (OSEP Memo 09-02).
+The State has verified that each provider with each noncompliance reported by the State in FFY 2021 under this indicator: (1) is correctly implementing the specific regulatory requirements based on a review of updated data such as data subsequently collected through on-site monitoring or a State data system; and (2) has corrected each individual case of noncompliance, unless the child is no longer within the jurisdiction of the EIS program or provider.
+The State tracks each child with disabilities exiting part C where the transition conference occurred at least 90 days, and at the discretion of all parties not more than nine months prior to the toddler's third birthday for toddlers potentially eligible for Part B, although late, unless the child is no longer within the jurisdiction of the EIS program, consistent with OSEP Memorandum 09-02, dated October 17, 2008 (OSEP Memo 09-02).
 Baby Watch monitored each program through the Baby and Toddler Online Tracking System (BTOTS), yearly program self-assessment, and on-site verification of data.
 The process included evaluating each program for an annual determination; notifying each program of any identified findings of non-compliance; and notifying each program of any required actions.

-Each program submitted a Corrective Action Plan for each finding of non-compliance identified in FFY 2020 related to timely services on the IFSP.
+Each program submitted a Corrective Action Plan for each finding of non-compliance identified in FFY 2021 related to timely services on the IFSP.
 The Corrective Action Plan included a program analysis of the root cause for the non-compliance and action steps with responsible parties and dates to correct the identified issues that led to non-compliance.
 Upon completion of the Corrective Action Plan, the Lead Agency reviewed subsequent data that was 100% compliant to close each finding of non-compliance.
 As a result of the review of subsequent or updated data, it was verified that 100% compliance was achieved.